- Memo - Release of the Final Report (April 5, 2019)

 - Mid- late February, 2019 - The District will make ThoughtExchange opportunity available to school communities to provide input.
 The survey will be available for approximately 2 weeks.

-- Early March, 2019 - A report of the 'Top Thoughts' shared through the ThoughtExchange online conversation will be shared with the school community.
+- March, 2019 - A report of the 'Top Thoughts' shared through the ThoughtExchange online conversation will be shared with the school community.
+If necessary, a document of Frequently Asked Questions may be developed and shared with the community depending on the feedback received through the exchange.
 This information will also be shared with the Board of Trustees to help inform their perspectives for the upcoming vote on the motion currently before the Board.

 - April 13, 2019 - Board trustees will vote on the proposed move of the Grade 5 students from St. Bernard's Elementary to Mobile Central High at their regularly scheduled public meeting.